zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/use-rman-connect-to-pdb-to-use-recovery-catalog/use-rman-connect-to-pdb-to-use-recovery-catalog.md

     $ <copy>$HOME/labs/19cnf/disable_ARCHIVELOG.sh</copy>
     CDB1
     ```
-2. Run the `cleanup_PDBs_in_CDB1.sh` shell script to recreate PDB1 and remove other PDBs in the container database if they exist.
+2. Run the `cleanup_PDBs_in_CDB1.sh` shell script to recreate PDB1 and remove other PDBs in CDB1 if they exist.
 You can ignore any error messages.

     ```
     $ <copy>$HOME/labs/19cnf/cleanup_PDBs_in_CDB1.sh</copy>